LLNL/axom/src/docs/sphinx/coding_guide/sec05_source_org.rst

 immediately after the copyright and release statement and before any implementation statements in the file.

-.. note :: If a header is included in a header file, it **should not** be
+.. note:: If a header is included in a header file, it **should not** be
           included in the associated source file.

 5.7 **(Items 4a, 4b, 5a, 5b)** All contents in a source file **must** follow
 the same namespace inclusion pattern as its corresponding header file